zero-to-mastery/resources/WebDesignResources.md

 - [Devchallenges](https://devchallenges.io/): A platform where you can practice your web design skills using HTML, CSS & Javascript as an individual or as a team, submitting your solutions and give feedback.

+- [Design Checklist](https://www.checklist.design/): A checklist for your design projects.

 ## Images &amp; Video

 - [AllTheFreeStock](http://allthefreestock.com/): A central place to search for free stock photos and videos.